Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: HLF-enabled IoT

 \subsection{Transaction Flow}

-Figure \ref{fig:txnFlow} illustrates the transaction flow in \ac{HLF}.
 Transactions in \ac{HLF} are appended to the ledger through three phases: endorsing phase, ordering phase, and validation phase.
 The processing phases enable \ac{HLF} networks not only to support general-purpose programming languages, but also to remain tamper-proof.
 In this subsection, we describe the transaction flow in \ac{HLF} for data updates.